containerscrew/dotfiles/docs/local.md

 * You need to start sshd in the target computer `sudo systemctl enable sshd --now`
 * You need to install `rsync` in the origin and target computer. `sudo pacman -Sy rsync`
+* UFW is installed by default and all the incoming traffic will be denied.
+Open the port 22 `sudo ufw allow ssh`.
+After the changes, delete this rule. `sudo ufw status verbose` + `sudo ufw delete [NUMBER OF THE RULE]`

 # Only copy ~/.config files